Quantum Visual Fields with Neural Amplitude Encoding: Background

 \textbf{The Schrödinger Equation}.
 Quantum computing involves the manipulation of information according to the principles of quantum mechanics, with its foundation rooted in the time-dependent Schrödinger equation:

-where $\hbar$ is reduced Planck's constant, and $\ket{\psi(t)}$ is the time-evolving quantum state; $\hat{H}$ is the Hamiltonian operator of the quantum system.
+where $\hbar$ is Planck's constant, and $\ket{\psi(t)}$ and $\ket{\psi(0)}$ are the quantum states after and before evolution, respectively; $\hat{H}$ is the Hamiltonian operator of the quantum system.
 Therefore, the evolution of quantum states can be described by the following relationship: